Biden says of candidate Fetterman: 'John IS Pennsylvania'

 The dinner at the Pennsylvania Convention Center is the state party's biggest fundraiser of the year, and party officials said the $1 million raised is the most ever for the dinner.
 Attendees included U.S. Sen. Bob Casey, and U.S. Rep. Matt Cartwright, for whom Biden headlined a virtual fundraiser earlier this week.

 "That's their plan, among other things.
-It's reckless, it's irresponsible, it'll make inflation much worse.
-It will badly hurt middle class Americans," the president said.
+It's reckless, it's irresponsible, and it'll make inflation much worse.
+It will badly hurt middle-class Americans," the president said.

 In the Senate race, polls show a close race between Fetterman and Oz.
 The Democrat's debate performance shocked some viewers and sowed concerns among party leaders.
 A day later, he delivered a smooth 13-minute stump speech in Pittsburgh as his campaign tried to downplay Tuesday's performance, saying Fetterman has always been lousy at debates and that the closed-captioning system he used as an aid was faulty.